 Red Murff Baseball Field, located in the SportsPlex on Crusader Way, was completed in 2004.
 The field is named in honor of Red Murff, who helped start the baseball program at UMHB in the 1970s.

-Soccer and Tennis Field House opened in the fall of 2019 and was officially dedicated on October 12, 2019.
-This 9,763-square-foot facility houses locker rooms for both men's and women's soccer and tennis, athletic training room, meeting room, and full-service laundry facility.
+Soccer and Tennis Field House was officially dedicated on October 12, 2019.
+This 9,763 square-foot facility houses locker rooms for both men's and women's soccer and tennis, athletic training room, meeting room, and full-service laundry facility.